offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 +--------------->
 ```

-**WHY**: Cosine similarity metric is measuring if two vectors grew/shrunk in a similar trajectories.
-It doesn't take into account the magnitude (length) of the vector.

-For example, imagine the following gene expression matrix ...
+This metric only factors in the angles between vectors, not their magnitudes (lengths).
+For example, imagine the following 2-dimensional gene expression vectors ...

 |        | before | after |
 |--------|--------|-------|